-In this guide you will find an overview of the leading exoskeletons for skiing, as well as exoskeletons for snowboarding.
-Exoskeletons are used on the slopes to provide more stability while skiing.
-This reduces injuries and accidents, and users are more resilient.
-You can compare the solutions on your own or you can leave it to us, where we will advise you and compare all the solutions from all the manufacturers for you.
+Exoskeletons have the potential to fundamentally change skiing and push the boundaries of what is possible.
+Exoskeletons are used on the slopes to provide more stability while riding.
+This reduces injuries and accidents and makes users more resilient.
+You can compare the solutions on your own or leave it to us, where we will advise you and compare all solutions from all manufacturers for you.

 Ski exoskeletons or exoskeletons for skiing have several positive features that users can take advantage of.
 By linking the legs to the ski or snowboard, the user gains more control in movements, can stand and exercise longer, feels significant relief, and fatigue greatly decreases.
 With prolonged use, it can lead to a reduction in the risk of injury, cushions shocks and acts as a shock absorber for the knees.
 Professional skiers have been using exoskeletons in training for several years.
 These are now also being seen more and more often by amateur athletes on the slopes.
 We have tested it ourselves and would recommend at least supporting exoskeletons to any fan of the slopes.